 Calling all foodies, music fanatics, golf spectators and marathon runners: April is the month for you!
-In addition to a number of unique and festive ways to celebrate Easter in New Orleans, April hosts two of the most exciting festivals of the year: French Quarter Festival and the New Orleans Jazz & Heritage Festival.
 If you’re planning on visiting in April, come with an empty stomach and an open mind.
 There’s plenty to do, experience, and of course, eat, during April in New Orleans.
 Everything you need to plan a memorable April in NOLA can be found below.

-Loved by locals, and more recently sought after by visitors, French Quarter Festival is annual mid-spring fest that celebrates one of New Orleans most beloved neighborhoods: the French Quarter.
-From Jackson Square to Woldenberg Park fest-goers can experience live local music, classic NOLA bites and the culture that makes New Orleans’ French Quarter so magical.
+Loved by locals, and more recently sought after by visitors, French Quarter Festival is an annual mid-spring fest celebrating one of New Orleans' most beloved neighborhoods: the French Quarter.
+From Jackson Square to Woldenberg Park fest-goers can experience live local music, classic NOLA bites, and the culture that makes New Orleans’ French Quarter so magical.

 Keeping up with the beautiful weather of March, April averages a high of 78℉ and a low of 59℉.
-It is the perfect weather for enjoying the number of outdoor festivals listed above, as well as outdoor dining and exploring.
-Rain or shine, festivals still go on.
-Make sure to keep a light rain jacket and umbrella in case of drizzles.
-Rain boots or sneakers are highly suggested for Jazz Fest attendees, as the fairgrounds can get a little muddy after light showers.
+It's the perfect weather for enjoying outdoor dining and exploring our many parks, gardens, and green spaces.
+Make sure to keep a light rain jacket and umbrella in case of afternoon drizzles, plus sunscreen and a hat if you find yourself outdoors.

 With so much happening around every corner of April, your itinerary pretty much writes itself.
+As the month gets closer, be sure to check out our curated guide to the top things to do in April.
 If you’re looking for some vacation inspiration beyond the suggestions listed above check out our French Quarter Neighborhood Guide and create your own French Quarter Festival.